top of page

 Fascial Restrictions Lead to Chronic Strain, Decreased Performance, and Injury

-For this particular horse and rider, this imbalance lead to difficulty executing right turns with precision and a loss of speed and power during performance.
+In this particular case, the rider's imbalance led to the horse's difficulty in executing precise right turns, as well as a loss of speed and power during performance.

-The rider had been suffering from mild low back and shoulder pain for many years.
-The horse eventually began to favored his right front leg.
+The horse eventually began to favor his right front leg.
 The veterinarian and farrier were not able to determine the cause or correct the problem.
-Myofascial Release is able to correct the imbalance in both horse and rider.
+However, Myofascial Release was able to correct the imbalances in both horse and rider.

 bottom of page